NectarCoder/PantherPark/README.md

 Panther Park is an Android mobile application to help GSU faculty, students, and visitors find parking spaces in GSU parking decks.

+It's also worth noting that original project topic was called Park-Me and the developers of this project originally developed the name PantherPark.
+Reuse of this name has been used in other versions of this concept (web apps, etc.).

 ## Installation

 Head to the [Releases](https://github.com/NectarCoder/PantherPark/releases/) page on this repo and download the latest APK.
 You may then launch the APK on your Android device or emulator (running Android 13) to install PantherPark.
 Note that you will get a warning from the OS about isntalling unsigned APKs.